yves-weissenberger/Multiphoton-Toolbox/README.md

 # Installation

-The package has many dependencies so by far the easiest way to install the package is to download <a href="https://www.anaconda.com/download/"> Anaconda 2.7. </a>.
+The package has many dependencies so by far the easiest way to install the package is to download <a href="https://www.anaconda.com/download/"> Anaconda 2.7</a>.
 Thereafter only two additional packages need to be installed.
 These are:

 <li> tifffile </li>
 <li> pyqtgraph </li>

-For windows the former is easily installed from <a href="https://www.lfd.uci.edu/~gohlke/pythonlibs/#tifffile"> here <\a>, the latter from <a href="http://www.pyqtgraph.org/"> here </a>.
+For windows the former is easily installed from <a href="https://www.lfd.uci.edu/~gohlke/pythonlibs/#tifffile"> here </a>, the latter from <a href="http://www.pyqtgraph.org/"> here </a>.

 Thereafter simply download the repository and install it by running